 Artificial intelligence or AI is the simulation of human intelligence processes through machines, especially computer systems.
 AI systems receive information in the form of input along with the rules of using that input; it then includes reasoning using the given rules to reach the required conclusion.
-The two main classifications of AI are weak and strong, weak for a particular task and strong to perform all generalized tasks like a human being and find a solution without any human intervention.
+The two main classifications of AI are weak and strong, weak for a particular task, and strong to perform all generalized tasks like a human being and find a solution without any human intervention.
 AI is a result of technological advancement and has made human work effortless in a lot of fields.
 Earlier, AI explored topics like problem-solving and symbolic methods, but now an AI system can be used to accomplish many tasks and can even act as a personal assistant.

 Use of AI and Analytics by Law Firms

 Law firms are required to process a lot of data and go through different documents which can often be overwhelming for humans.
 If the process can be automated, it will save a lot of time.
-In the present technological era, AI and analytics have come into picture which has simplified the legal profession.
-While the legal industry isn’t the first to embrace AI, it has a lot of potentials to benefit from this technology.
+In the present technological era, AI and analytics have come into the picture which has simplified the legal profession.
+While the legal industry isn’t the first to embrace AI, it has a lot of potential to benefit from this technology.
 Law firms that have started using this powerful technology are working more productively in comparison to others and spending less time on monotonous everyday tasks.

 Law has been considered a profession resistant to change, but lawyers are now ready to accept change and embrace new forms of working.
 AI simulates certain cognitive processes of the human mind which enables the system to complete the required task.
-When applied to algorithms, AI allows computers to interpret the given data, recognize similar patterns which are frequently and accordingly form conclusions.
+When applied to algorithms, AI allows computers to interpret the given data, recognize similar patterns which are frequently, and accordingly form conclusions.
 Law firms that have changed traditional methods of working and adopted the modern ways of working have already attained a competitive edge over others.
 Some benefits of using AI and analytics:

-- Predict legal outcomes– AI has the ability to store all the legal data in a way that it can filter through it all to tell lawyers their chances of winning relevant cases after going through similar cases decided over the years.
+AI has the ability to store all the legal data in a way that it can filter through it all to tell lawyers their chances of winning relevant cases after going through similar cases decided over the years.
 This helps the lawyer in devising an effective litigation strategy.
 Lawyers using AI tend to spend less time on monotonous everyday tasks, which empowers them to spend more time on analyzing, negotiations, and other aspects of a case.

 Future of AI in Law Firms